 What if I am unable to attend?

 Please notify the Adult Learning Specialist at email@example.com or 410.358.9711 ext.
 220 if you are unable to attend.
 If a course or workshop is cancelled, rescheduled or there is a change in time or location, all registered participants will be notified.

 Why is there a Fee?

-Girl Scouting 101 and the in-person Grade Level courses are funded by your contributions to SHARE, and are available to you at no additional cost.
+Girl Scouting 101 and the Grade Level courses are funded by your contributions to SHARE, and are available to you at no additional cost.

 First Aid/CPR courses and certain workshops have a fee.
 Fees must be submitted with registration forms.

 What if I cannot afford the training fee?

 If training is required for troop operation such as First Aid/CPR or Basic Troop Camping, the cost of the training is a legitimate troop expense and could be paid for by the troop, if the troop members agree to the expense.

 In addition, individual financial assistance is available.
 Complete the Financial Assistance Form (which can be downloaded here or can be obtained by contacting the VRC at 410.358.9711) allowing 45 days prior to the course and submit with the registration.
 Registration for courses close one week prior to the training event.
 No additions to courses will be accepted within 48 hrs. of the course.